 The Department of Transportation (DOT) established the ban on handheld cell phones for CMV drivers because distracted driving is highly dangerous both for the CMV driver and the other drivers on the road.
 According to the FMCSA the risk of being involved in a safety-critical event like a crash, near-crash, or unintentional lane departure is six times higher for a driver who is dialing a phone and 23 times higher for someone who is texting.

 Let’s reinforce those numbers with some more numbers.
-Sending a text takes your eyes off the road for about 4.6 seconds.
+Let’s say that a driver sending a text takes their eyes off the road for about 4.6 seconds.
 A truck traveling at 50 miles per hour can go 337 feet in that time – that’s over the length of a football field.
 Dialing a call takes your attention off the road for about 3.8 seconds, and a truck going 50 miles per hour can cover about 279 feet in that time.

 So.
 Dialing a call or sending a text is very much like driving down the street or highway blindfolded for the length of a football field.